Cover your trip to Turkey, compare quotes with theidol.com

 Crime levels in Turkey are low, but you may encounter pick-pocketing, particularly in the larger cities like Istanbul.

-We checked Defaqto on 1 August 2019, and found that 74% of 1,136 annual travel insurance policies covered money up to a maximum sum of up to £399, and 20% offered a benefit for injury following a mugging of up to £1,999.
+We found that 83% of 1,008 annual travel insurance policies on Defaqto covered money up to a maximum sum of up to £549 or less, and 25% offered a benefit for injury following a mugging of up to £1,999.

 Every insurer will offer different levels of protection.
 To have peace of mind in Turkey, look out for cover with: